erde-lang/erde-lang.github.io/src/docs/introduction.md

 unmaintained, ill-documented, unstable, or too immature.
-The languages that don't fall into any of these categories (such as [moonscript](https://moonscript.org) and [fennel](https://fennel-lang.org)) tend to have syntax or design patterns that diverge greatly from vanilla Lua.
-When I was newer to Lua, I didn't want to use any of these languages due to fear of massive migrations later on if I needed to switch to vanilla Lua.
-Once I was much more familiar with Lua, I didn't want to relearn another entirely new programming language, but was still still frustrated with Lua's occasionally extreme simplicity (such as the lack of parameter defaults and assignment operators).
+The languages that don't fall into any of these categories (such as [moonscript](https://moonscript.org) and [fennel](https://fennel-lang.org)) tend to have syntax or design patterns that diverge greatly from Lua.
+When I was newer to Lua, I didn't want to use any of these languages due to fear of massive migrations later on if I needed to switch back.
+Even once I became much more familiar with Lua, I simply didn't want to learn an entirely new programming language when Lua already sufficed, but was still frustrated with some of Lua's lacking features (such as the lack of parameter defaults and assignment operators).

-Ultimately, I wanted a language that I would almost _already_ know as a Lua developer that addressed some of Lua's shortcomings.
+Ultimately, I wanted a language that I would _almost already know_ as a Lua developer that addressed some of Lua's shortcomings.
 No such language existed at the time, so I decided to create one.